rphardy/rphardy.github.io/_posts/2026-03-16-predicting-customer-loyalty.md

 <br>
 ### Key Definition  <a name="overview-definition"></a>

-The *loyalty score* metric measures the % of grocery spend (market level) that each customer allocates to the client vs. all of the competitors.
+The *loyalty score* metric measures the % of grocery spend (market level) that each customer allocates to our client vs. the % of grocery spend (market level) that each customer allocates to all of its competitors.

 Example 1: Customer X has a total grocery spend of $100 and all of this is spent with our client.
 Customer X has a *loyalty score* of 1.0